scipy-conference/scipy_proceedings/papers/aaron_meurer/paper.rst

 **Standardization**: Standardization is the core of Consortium efforts.
-The Python array API standard is a living standard, which should evolve to reflect the needs and continued evolution of array libraries within the ecosystem.
-As such, we expect to continue working with array and array-consuming library maintainers to identify and codify APIs and behaviors suitable for standardization.
+The Python array API standard is a living standard, which should evolve to reflect the needs and evolution of array libraries within the ecosystem.
+As such, we expect to continue working with array and array-consuming library maintainers to codify APIs and behaviors suitable for standardization.

-**Adoption**: In order to ensure the continued success and relevance of the Python array API standard, we work closely with maintainers of array and array-consuming libraries to facilitate adoption by soliciting feedback, addressing pain points, and resolving any specification ambiguities.
+**Adoption**: To ensure the success of the Python array API standard, we work closely with maintainers of array and array-consuming libraries to facilitate adoption by soliciting feedback, addressing pain points, and resolving specification ambiguities.
 In the immediate future, we plan to release additional tooling for tracking adoption and measuring specification compliance.
 For the former, we are collecting static compliance data and will publish compatibility tables as part of the array API standard publicly available on-line.
-For the latter, we are developing an automated test suite reporting system to gather array API test suite results from array libraries as part of their continuous integration pipelines.
+For the latter, we are developing an automated test suite reporting system to gather array API test suite results from array libraries as part of continuous integration.
 We expect these tools to be particularly valuable to array-consuming libraries in order to quickly assess API portability.

 **Coordination**: Providing a forum for coordination among array libraries (and their consumers) was the primary motivating factor behind Consortium